EoghanDelaney/pands-project/README.md

     <img src='images/machine/gaussian.png' width=40%/><img src='images/machine/gaussian_cl.png' width=50%/>
 </p>

-After reviewing all four samples it is clear that all tests were able to differentiate the setosa from the other two species.
+After reviewing all four samples it is clear that all tests were able to differentiate the Setosa from the other two species.
 The level of accuracy therefore comes down to the differences between the Virginica and the Versicolor.
-Both the logistic regression and the gaussian were more inaccurate when trying to determine the species with a 80% and 83.3% score, respectively.
+Both the logistic Regression and the Gaussian were more inaccurate when trying to determine the species with a 80% and 83.3% score, respectively.
 The linear discriminant analysis was significantly more powerful when trying to validate the data with an accuracy of 96.7%, only one incorrect "guess" or prediction.

 Some areas that may require further investigation may be the sample size, altering this may yield different results.
-In addition to this using other statistical analysis may provide more accurate or relevant conclusions.
+In addition to this, using other statistical analysis may provide more accurate or relevant conclusions.

 # 4. Findings

 #### Dataset
 The aim of this investigation was to gain an insight into the structure and content of the Fisher Iris Flower Dataset, using python.
-Python can be used to determine many statistical factors
+Python can be used to determine many statistical factors.

 #### Insight into the Iris dataset